qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ## Classical Instructions

-The following instructions are the LLVM instructions that were permitted within a Base Profile compliant program:
+The following instructions are the LLVM instructions that were permitted within an Adaptive Profile compliant program:

 | LLVM Instruction         | Context and Purpose                                                                              | Rules for Usage                                                                                             |
 | :----------------------- | :----------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------- |